KAXUN01/IOT-project/docs/ARCHITECTURE.md

 │ Adapter  │
 └────┬─────┘
      │ 9.
 Update device policies
+     │    (permanent mitigation rules)
      ↓
 ┌──────────┐
 │ Threat   │
 │ Blocked  │
+│          │
+│ • IP     │
+│   blocked│
+│ • Rules  │
+│   applied│
+│ • Future │
+│   traffic│
+│   denied │
 └──────────┘
 ```

+**Key Innovation**: The tight integration between lightweight anomaly detection (heuristic analysis) and active deception environment (honeypot).
+The heuristic analysis acts as a tripwire that triggers the honeypot to capture high-fidelity threat intelligence.
+This intelligence is then used to create confirmed, high-confidence mitigation rules, creating a more adaptive defense system than either component could achieve alone.

 ### 4. Policy Translation and Application Flow